hsutter/cppfront/docs/cpp2/functions.md

-> Note: All parameters and other objects in Cpp2 are `const` by default, except for local variables.
-For details, see [Design note: `const` objects by default](https://github.com/hsutter/cppfront/wiki/Design-note%3A-const-objects-by-default).
+> Note: All parameters and other objects in Cpp2 are `#!cpp const` by default, except for local variables.
+For details, see [Design note: `#!cpp const` objects by default](https://github.com/hsutter/cppfront/wiki/Design-note%3A-const-objects-by-default).

 ## Return values